aaron5m/tqm/README.md

 6. Make sure your server is up, for example
 `systemctl reload nginx`

-7. You may develop the frontend live with React/Vite.
+7. You may develop the frontend from the local machine with
 ```
 cd frontend
 npm install